NorthArrowResearch/GIS-Scripts/crosssections/docs/cross_section_metrics.md

 The cross section length is the total length of the cross section line from the first point to the last.
 This value is the horizontal length and ignores elevation changes.
 It also ignores wet and dry patches.

-* Data type is single
+* Data type is single.
+* Units are metres.
 * Minimum value is zero.
 * No maximum value.